gokcehan/lf/doc.md

 ## visual (modal) (default 'V')

+Switch to visual selection mode.
+If already in visual mode, discard visual selection and stay in visual mode.

+## visual-accept (modal) (default 'V')

+Accept visual selection, quit visual selection mode and return to normal mode.

+## visual-discard (modal) (default '<esc>')

-Switch between visual and normal mode.
+Discard visual selection, quit visual selection mode and return to normal mode.

-## visual-change (modal) (default 'o')
+## visual-change (default 'o')

-Go to the other end of the current selection in visual mode.
+Go to the other end of the current visual mode selection.

 ## invert (default `v`)

 Reverse the selection of all files in the current directory (i.e. `toggle` all files).
 Selections in other directories are not affected by this command.
 You can define a new command to select all files in the directory by combining `invert` with `unselect` (i.e. `cmd select-all :unselect; invert`), though this will also remove selections in other directories.

-## invert-below

-Reverse the selection (i.e. `toggle`) of all files at or after the current file in the current directory.

-To select a contiguous block of files, use this command on the first file you want to select.
-Then, move down to the first file you do *not* want to select (the one after the end of the desired selection) and use this command again.
-This achieves an effect similar to the visual mode in Vim.

-This command is experimental and may be removed once a better replacement for the visual mode is implemented in `lf`.
-If you'd like to experiment with using this command, you should bind it to a key (e.g. `V`) for a better experience.

 ## unselect (default `u`)